Subhashree-Nayak507/Advance_Authentication/README.md

 # Advanced Authentication

-This project provides an advanced authentication system that allows users to sign up, log in, verify their email addresses, and reset their passwords securely.
+This project provides an advanced authentication system that allows users to sign up, log in, verify their email addresses, and reset their passwords securely using Jsonwebtoken.

 ## Features